healsdata/jon.camp/content/blog/things-i-built/best-trivia-murder-party-password.md

 categories:
   - password
   - learning
+summary: "Identifying four-letter words with the least common letters in each position.
+    Since your opponents get told if they match a single letter, it's important that they get as little information as possible."
 ---

 Due to COVID-19 and Pennsylvania's stay-at-home order, I've been playing a lot of [Jackbox Games](https://www.jackboxgames.com) with my friends.
 If you're unfamiliar with the games, one person in the group has to own the game and then streams it (we've been using Discord for this).
-Everyone else is then able to play the game remotely through a web page that let's you enter answers.
+Everyone else is then able to play the game remotely through a web page that lets you enter answers.

 One of my group's favorite games is [Trivia Murder Party 2](https://www.jackboxgames.com/trivia-murder-party-two/):